MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 ## Accounts

-The accounts page allows setting account options, such as whitelisted/blacklisted domains, password policies and so forth.
+The accounts page allows setting account options, such as whitelisted/blacklisted domains, IP security, password policies and so forth.

 ![Managing accounts for MyGet Enterprise](Images/enterprise_account_management.png)

 ### Registration

 The registration section can be used to whitelist/blacklist e-mail domains.
 For example, a whitelist can be set to _acmecompany.com_ to only allow users from that domain to register an account.

+## IP security

+MyGet Enterprise makes it possible to whitelist IP addresses (or IP ranges) so only clients can only access MyGet if they are coming from the configured address.
+The whitelist will be applied for accessing the website, as well as for consuming hosted NuGet feeds.

+IP addresses can be entered on separate lines.
+If an entire subnet has to have access, the IP address can be suffixed with a CIDR suffix (e.g. /24) or a subnet mask (e.g. /255.255.255.0).

 ### Passwords